sonnynomnom/twitch-sql-project/README.md

 Use `GROUP BY` and `ORDER BY` to showcase only the unique game titles.

-7. The `stream` table and the `chat` table share a column: device_id.
+7. The `stream` table and the `chat` table share a column: `device_id`.
+Do a `JOIN` of the two tables on that column.

-Let's join the two tables on that column.
+8. Try find some other interesting insights using SQL!